mariosaputra/keigobot.com/README.md

 You need OPENAI_API_KEY
 https://platform.openai.com/account/api-keys
-and put that to .env.local.sample
+and put that to .env.local

 install dependencies with